AdobeDocs/campaign-classic.en/help/installation/using/configuring-campaign-server.md

 The section below details server-side configurations that can be performed to match your needs and your environment specificities.

->[!IMPORTANT]
+These configurations must be performed by administrators and for **On-premise** hosting models only.

+For **Hosted** deployments, server-side settings can be configured by Adobe only.
+However, some settings can be set up within the Control Panel (for example, IP allowlist management or URL permissions).

+>[!NOTE]
 >
->These configurations must be performed by administrators and for **On-premise** hosting models only.
+>Control Panel is accessible to all Admin users.
+The steps to grant Admin access to a user are detailed in [this section](https://experienceleague.adobe.com/docs/control-panel/using/discover-control-panel/managing-permissions.html?lang=en#discover-control-panel).
 >
->For **Hosted** deployments, server-side settings can be configured by Adobe only.
-However, some settings can be set up within the Control Panel (for example, IP allowlist management or URL permissions).
+>Note that your instance must be hosted on AWS and upgraded with the latest [Gold Standard](https://experienceleague.adobe.com/docs/campaign-classic/using/release-notes/gs-release/gs-overview.html) build.
+Learn how to check your version in [this section](https://experienceleague.adobe.com/docs/campaign-classic/using/getting-started/starting-with-adobe-campaign/launching-adobe-campaign.html?lang=en#getting-your-campaign-version).
+To check if your instance is hosted on AWS, follow the steps detailed in [this page](https://experienceleague.adobe.com/docs/control-panel/using/faq.html).

 For more information, refer to these sections: